It’s that dreaded sound again.

 How do I find the right roofer for me?

-At G&G Independent Insurance, our promise is to always keep your best interest in mind.
+At G&G Independent Insurance, we promise to always keep your best interest in mind.
 That is why we thoroughly interview the roofing companies we recommend.
-We also coordinate with both the client and the roofer to ensure a quality roof repair and smooth claims process.
-If you would like us to recommend a roofing company or file a claim, please contact us!
+We also coordinate with both the client and the roofer to ensure a quality roof repair and a smooth claims process.
+If you need a roofing company recommendation or assistance with filing a claim, please don’t hesitate to contact us.